 If you lived in Great Britain during the 80s then you will, no doubt, remember these three runners.
 To this day, Steve Ovett holds the UK record for 2 miles

 (3,219 m), which he set in 1978.
-He makes occasional appearances and commentaries for TV during athletics events.
+He won 45 consecutive 1500 and mile races between 1977 to 1980.
+He is now living in Australia, and makes occasional appearances and commentaries for TV during athletics events

 Steve Cram is a TV presenter and athletics commentator for the BBC.

 Seb Coe (now Lord Coe) won four medals at the olympics, and went on to become an MP between 1992 and 1997.
 When London announced its bid to hold the 2012 Olympics, Coe became an ambassador for the effort and a member of the board of the bid company.
 Coe became the chairman for the latter phase of the bid.